jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 [Container] 2020/10/26 04:33:51 Found 1 file(s)

 ```
-Check out that the build has been compeleted.
+Check out that the build has been completed.

 ![header image](img/buildcomplete.png)

 Finally, you can check and verify that SHIFTLEFT has been integrated with CodeBuild, and runs an assessment on the docker image.

----
-## 5. Check the SHIFTLEFT scan result

 On AWS Console, go to "S3", and the S3 bucket that we've created for storing artifacts while configuring CodeBuild project.
 In the "output" folder, you should see "result.txt" which basically is the vulnerability scan report generated by SHIFTLEFT.